 - 3.1 Product Differentiation.
-The innovation shall distinguish the applicant product from products that provide the same function and are available on the US market. - Reduces Impacts.
+The innovation shall distinguish the applicant product from products that provide the same function and are available on the US market, and applicants must disclose in the Final Criteria Document how the innovation is differentiated. - 3.2 Reduces Impacts.
 The innovation shall reduce significant environmental and human health impacts compared to products that provide the same function, as established in the Product Lifecycle Impact Review (Section 2.0, herein). - 3.3 First to Market.
-The product shall be the first and only within its functional class sold on the North American market to demonstrate this innovation. - 3.4 Mitigates Burden Shifting.
-As needed, the applicant shall implement mitigation requirements, as determined by Green Seal, to account for burden shifting that results from the innovation. - 4.0 EVALUATION OF FUNCTIONAL PERFORMANCE AND FITNESS FOR PURPOSE
+The product shall be the first within its functional class sold on the North American market to demonstrate this innovation. - 3.4 Mitigates Burden Shifting.
+As needed, the applicant shall implement mitigation requirements, as determined by Green Seal, to account for burden shifting that results from the innovation.

+4.0 EVALUATION OF FUNCTIONAL PERFORMANCE AND FITNESS FOR PURPOSE